 If you want to know more about bent-over-rows, I wrote an article about how important the angles are, you should check it out, in a nutshell, it talks about how the angle dictates whether you’re working the muscles you want to be working, your rear delts, or the biceps which are better worked with another exercise like chin-ups.

 So, if you’re not incorporating pulling exercises in your training yet, now is the time to do so.
-Following are a few videos that include some pulling exercises to give you some ideas.
+Following are a few videos that include pulling exercises to give you some ideas.

 Below is a video demonstrating kettlebell alternating dead rows.

 Last but not least, the kettlebell bent press is in effect also a pulling exercise, as you pull the elbow during most of the movement.
-Great exercise to also include in your training for your back but also for you abdominals, obliques and quadratus lumborum.
+Great exercise to also include in your training for your back but also for your abdominals, obliques and quadratus lumborum.